An official supplement for Humanity, Blessed that expands the rules for more Endeavors

 Rogue Actions

-Attack Violent Hurt Use your Action Die to violently Attack the Eye's defenses.
+Interfere Heart/Home/Hurt Use your Action Die to perform a Check or Attack to find or create weakness in the Eye's defenses.
 On a success, choose an Alarm button within X spaces of your position and remove it from the Endeavor.
 On a Maximum Success, also remove all Alarm buttons that were contiguous with it.

-Non-violent Head/Hand/Heart Use your Action Die to non-violently Attack the Eye's defenses.
+Misdirect Head/Hand/Hurry Use your Action Die to perform a Check or Attack to stall or evade the Eye's plans.
 On a success, steal X temporary Blessings of your choice from it.
 It then gains a number of new temporary Blessings equal to the amount it lost, without bumping.

-Move Not Hurt Use your Action Die to perform a Check to move yourself toward your objective or away from danger.
+Move Use your Action Die to perform a Check or Attack to move yourself toward your objective or away from danger.
 On a success, move up or down by X. You may not move as a group this way.

 Work If you begin your turn on or next to an Objective button, use your Action Die to perform the Objective button's Check.
 On a success, add X Scheme buttons at the first positions at or above the Objective button's position without one already.
-Then remove the Objective button if every position from the button to the next Objective or Escape button has a Scheme button on it.
+Then remove the Objective button if every position from it to the next Objective or Escape button has a Scheme button.

 Rogue Special Actions